Manchester Essex Regional Middle/High School: Green Scholars

-This is an honors course offered at Manchester Essex led by the Green Team director Keith Gray that represents the district's effort to integrate STEAM content, 21st-century skills, environmental literacy and service-learning into a single program.
-The Scholars course cultivates empowered, informed, and progressive student leaders who will be equipped to face 21st century environmental challenges.
-The course is designed to motivate students to become proactive and innovative problem-solvers, capable of addressing environmental challenges.

-The Green Team course architects (Directors Magers & Morrison) firmly believe that students are inherently curious, creative and eager to solve problems collaboratively.
+The Green Team course architects (Directors Magers & Morrison) firmly believe that students are inherently curious, creative, and eager to solve problems collaboratively.
 Among other activities, the Directors guide students through a project management process that includes defining the project goals and objectives, identifying tasks, and quantifying necessary resources.
 To enable collaboration with school staff, the Leadership Team is currently identifying individual faculty members in the STEM disciplines who will collaborate with Green Scholars on individual projects.
 Some of the recent accomplishments of the program include winning the prestigious Green Ribbon Award, initiating a plastic bag ban in Manchester, and many more.